LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 In this case study, we envision a scenario where a red team attacker infiltrates the OT-System SCADA supervision network by implanting a **spy trojan** via an IT-based attack, such as a phishing email targeting a maintenance engineer's laptop.
 The attacker uses this trojan’s Command-and-Control (C2) capabilities to deliver a Siemens-S7Comm FDI script to a compromised machine within the SCADA network.
 The attack proceeds by:

-1. Exploiting the spy trojan to inject false data into the power system RTU’s memory.
+1. Exploiting the spy trojan to download FDI attack script into a victim node which can connect to the power system RTU.
-2. Bypasses verification functions and manipulating voltage or current readings to generate exception data.
+2. Bypasses verification functions and manipulating voltage or current reading value to generate exception data.
 3. Triggering the power grid system’s protection mechanism, leading to the disconnection of the transformer’s energy supply to the critical infrastructure customer.

 This case study incorporates three key sub-projects:

-- **Mini OT-Energy-System Cyber Security Digital Twin** : The primary demo platform used for attack execution, data collection, and visualization of the exception scenario.
+- **Mini OT-Energy-System Cyber Security Digital Twin** : The primary demo platform used for attack execution, data collection, and visualization of the exception scenario demonstration .
-- **Land Based Railway IT-OT System Cyber Security Test Platform** : A simulation of a Level 0 power distribution customer, representing critical infrastructure which drain 69kV AC with a maximum current of 100A for operation.
+- **Land Based Railway IT-OT System Cyber Security Digital Twin** : A railway digital twin simulate the Level 0 primary power distribution customer of the power grid, which drains 69kV AC with a maximum current of 100A for operation and used for show case the effect when the power outage attack happens.
-- **Ninja_C2_Malware_Simulation_System** : An agent based spy trojan attack monitor and control system used to control simulate the attack progress.
+- **Ninja_C2_Malware_Simulation_System** : An agent based trojan attack monitor and control system (includes the spy-trojan and the C2 Hub) used to control simulate the attack progress.

 #### Case Study Structure Introduction

-In this case study, we will follow below flow diagram to draft the document.
-Beginning by introducing the digital twin systems used in the case study and providing related links for attack vectors and vulnerability background knowledge.
-Then show the attack demonstrate and introduce the attack observation with the attack path.
+In this case study, we will follow below flow diagram to draft the article.
+Beginning by introducing the digital twin systems used in the case study with background information to give a general overview.
+Then after providing related links for attack vectors and vulnerability, we will show the attack demonstrate and introduce the attack observation with the attack path.
 Finally we will map the system vulnerabilities to the MITRE CWE framework, and align the attack path with the MITRE ATT&CK framework for those looking to integrate this case study into their cybersecurity training programs.

 ![](img/s_03.png)